Koelink/warcraft_logs_scraper/README.md

 Settings are for the ADC guild

-Needs an "secret.json" to work with 1 line:
+Needs a "secret.json" to work with 1 line:
 {
   "public_key": your public key
 }